humna-dev/Mern_Stack-Project/README.md

 ## Image upload

 Product images are securely stored using Firebase Storage.
-This ensures efficient and secure handling of images associated with your bakery and sweet items.
+This ensures efficient and secure handling of images associated with your skin care items.